-The Sundowner Safari Experience is a time-honored tradition that began during Africa’s Colonial Period with the British.
-When you watch the sun dip below the horizon with a gin and tonic in hand, the sundowner experience is a classic safari tradition.
+The Sundowner Safari Experience is a time-honored tradition that began with the British during Africa’s Colonial Period.
+When you watch the sun dip below the horizon with a Gin and Tonic in hand, the sundowner experience is a classic safari tradition.

-Most do not realize that the Sundowner Safari Experience came about because the British Colonialists and British Soldiers used quinine power to combat malaria.
+Most do not realize that the Sundowner Safari Experience came about because the British Colonialists and Soldiers used quinine power to combat Malaria.

 First in India and then in parts of Africa.
-The quinine was too bitter to swallow by itself.
-Soda water was used to blend it with, Gin soon followed, and Gin and Tonic Drink were born.
+The quinine was too bitter to swallow, and soda water blended it.
+Gin soon followed, and Gin and Tonic Drink were born.

-Winston Churchill, who popularized “Uganda, the Pearl of Africa,” also said, “…The gin and tonic have saved more Englishmen’s lives, and minds, than all the doctors in the Empire.”
-Originally the Sundowner Tradition was partially rooted in preventing Malaria.
-Today the Sundowner is a part of the rhythm of daily Safari Life.
+Winston Churchill, who popularized “Uganda, the Pearl of Africa, also said, “…The Gin and tonic have saved more Englishmen’s lives and minds than all the doctors in the Empire.”
+Originally the Sundowner Tradition was partially rooted in preventing Malaria, and today the Sundowner is a part of the rhythm of daily Safari Life.
 The Sundowner is that time of transition from the equatorial Sun’s warmth in Uganda and the refreshing African night.

-The Sundowner Safari Experience in Uganda, the Pearl of Africa, has developed it into its own tradition using Ugandans’ choice, Waragi.
+The Sundowner Safari Experience in Uganda, the Pearl of Africa, has developed into its tradition using Ugandans’ choice, Waragi.

-Uganda Waragi Gin has been called “The Spirit of Uganda” and its do-it-yourself Culture.
-The taste for gin in Uganda was birthed by the British when Uganda was a British Protectorate.
+Uganda Waragi Gin has been called “The Spirit of Uganda” because of its do-it-yourself Culture.
+The taste for Gin in Uganda was birthed by the British when Uganda was a British Protectorate.
 Uganda Waragi is a statement by Uganda that Uganda became independent from British Rule and British Spirits.

-The word Waragi comes from War Gin.
-The British used to give Ugandan Soldiers courage before going into battle.
+The word Waragi comes from War Gin, and the British used to give Ugandan Soldiers courage before going into battle.
 Uganda Waragi is Africa best known Gin.

-The Sundowners Safari Experience -Uganda’s Happy Hour in the Wilderness
+The Sundowners Safari Experience is Uganda’s Happy Hour in the Wilderness

-The Sundowner Safari experience in Uganda does not have prominence in other African Safari Destinations such as Kenya or Tanzania.
+The Sundowner Safari experience in Uganda is not prominent in other African Safari Destinations such as Kenya or Tanzania.

-There are some lodges such as Ishasha Wilderness Camp that offer it to their guests.
-We, however, easily can include a Sundowner for you either at a lodge or in a scenic Wilderness Setting.
+Some lodges, such as Ishasha Wilderness Camp, offer it to their guests.
+However, we can easily include a Sundowner at a club or scenic Wilderness Setting.

-The ingredients are simple, a comfortable Chair, stunning scenery.
-Add a breathtaking African Sunset, drinks, some tasty snacks such as Samosas.
-Mix it with some delightful conservation about the day’s activities such as incredible Gorilla Encounter, the Volcano Climb, the game drives, or Hike in the wilderness.
+The ingredients are simple, a comfortable Chair and stunning scenery.
+Add a breathtaking African Sunset, drinks, and some tasty snacks like Samosas.
+Mix it with some delightful conversation about the day’s activities, such as the incredible Gorilla Encounter, the Volcano Climb, the game drives, or the Hike in the wilderness.

-With Kabiza Wilderness Safaris, the Sundowner Experience continues as in the days of old., and it’s little wonder why.
-It is part of the Safari experience.
-Gin and Tonic might not be your choice.
+With Kabiza Wilderness Safaris, the Sundowner Experience continues as in the old days, and it’s little wonder why.
+It is part of the Safari experience, and Gin and Tonic might not be your choice.
 Still, most Safari-Goers love the Sundowner Experience, and a wide variety of other Beverages are available.

-The Sundowner is a time at the end of the day when we seize to be Human Doings and transition into Human Beings relaxing, unwinding, sharing experiences after a challenging Gorilla Trek.
+The Sundowner is when we seize to be Human Doings and transition into Human Beings, relaxing, unwinding, and sharing experiences after a challenging Gorilla Trek.

-In Uganda, we can even arrange sundowner cruises on the Nile, Lake Victoria, Lake Edward, and Lake Mutanda.
+In Uganda, we can even arrange sundowner cruises on the Nile at Murchison Falls Park or in Jinja, Lake Victoria, Lake Edward, Lake Bunyonyi, and Lake Mutanda.

-If you like to experience the Safari Sundowner on Safari in Uganda, let us know.
-We will make the arrangements for you.
+If you want to experience the Safari Sundowner on Safari in Uganda, let us know, and we will make arrangements for you.